6 min read

-How did the tool help and why should hoteliers consider replacing Booking's RateIntelligence with a paid alternative?
-In this article, we compare both pricing tools and focus on key differences, which will help independent hotels and B&Bs (Bed and Breakfast) gauge the benefits and make the right choice.
+Why should hoteliers consider replacing Booking's RateIntelligence with a paid alternative?
+In this article, we compare both pricing tools and focus on key differences.
+These can help independent hotels and B&Bs (Bed and Breakfast) gauge the benefits and make the right choice.

 Starting your research and deciding on new tech can take time and requires trust to make the change.
-When investing in data and analytics, the tool's benefits and your expectations should be clear to you.
-Consider a rate shopper that delivers valuable features, personal support, and a good user experience.
+When investing in data and analytics, the tool's benefits and your expectations should be clear.

-Despite the discontinuation of RateIntelligence, there is a fair amount of discussion on the Partner Community message board about it.
+Despite the discontinuation of Booking's tool, there is a fair amount of discussion on the Partner Community message board.
 The general consensus?
-The tool was fine for making last-minute pricing changes but less helpful in assisting forward-looking strategies.
+The rate manager was fine for making last-minute pricing changes but less helpful in assisting forward-looking strategies.

 Booking greets visitors to its BookingSuite page with a discontinuation notice.